 Yes, you can place calls to numbers that are in your contacts on your phone, or you can use the manual dialer to call any number you choose.
-And, when you connect Rambl to your Google or Office365 calendar, phone numbers and conference dial-ins are automatically detected, allowing you to make the call with a single tap.
+And, when you connect Rambl to your Google or Office 365 account, phone numbers and conference dial-ins are automatically detected in your calendar events, allowing you to make the call with a single tap.

 Yes!
 Rambl integrates with Salesforce so that you can log the call directly from the call detail screen.
-Just tap the Salesforce icon, select the opportunity, and the details will be posted as a logged activity.
+Just tap/click the Salesforce button, select the opportunity, and the details will be posted as a logged activity.

 * IMPORTANT: To access Salesforce from Rambl, you are required to have the Web Services API add-on, which is included in Enterprise and Unlimited Editions.
 This add-on is available for Professional Edition for an additional fee per license.
 Contact your Salesforce AE for details.

-Tap the menu icon in the top left to reveal the side menu and select Account.
-This will allow you to manage your account, including updating your phone number, name and email address.
+In the mobile app, tap the menu icon in the top left to reveal the side menu and select Account.
+This will allow you to manage your account, including updating your personal number, name and email address.